 Cycling competitions include the following events:

-Road Events: Road Races, Individual Time Trial, Team Relay for handcycles
+Road Events: Road Races, Criterium Races and Individual Time Trial.

-Track Events: Pursuit, Sprint, 1km/500m Individual Time Trial
+Track Events: Individual Pursuit, 1km Individual Time Trial and Flying 200m/Match Sprints (unofficially)

 Cycling events are open to all athletes with physical and visual disabilities.
 However, not all events are offered to all athletes.
-Example, tandem competitors (blind and partially sighted athletes) compete in track and road events while athletes with cerebral palsy only compete in road events.
+For example, Tandem and “C Class” (CP/Amputee and Traumatic Brain Injury) athletes compete in both track and road events while Tricycle and Handcycle athletes only compete at the Road events.

 Competitors are classified based on their level of physical ability.
 There are multiple sub-categories within each classification ability.
 Athletes can be informally classified by a para-cycling coach.
-However, a formal classification by an approved UCI classification panel will be required for national international competition.
+However, a formal classification by an approved UCI classification panel will be required for national and international level competitions.
 These panels are often available at national championships and identified international events.
 The following is a summary of para-cycling classifications.

 The OCA is committed to supporting para-cycling and is interested to hear from any potential athletes, coaches, or volunteers.
 This includes able-bodied cyclists interested in competing as pilots for visually impaired cyclists.